 The History of Applause

-Ancient Times: Clapping was formalized during the Roman Empire when theatre and politics merged, when it became one of the chief methods politicians used to evaluate their standing with the as they entered the arena.
+Ancient Times: Clapping was formalized during the Roman Empire when theatre and politics merged, when it became one of the chief methods politicians used to evaluate their standing with the public as they entered the arena.

-1700’s: Music audiences were rowdy and would clap, talk, and shout during performances.
 Composers like Mozart expected audiences to talk, especially during dinner.
 Mozart enjoyed spontaneous applause and would sometimes play movements again if well-received.
 The claque, or group of paid applauders to clap at the right time, was a common feature in theaters in France and later other countries.

-Mid 1800’s: The tradition of not applauding between movements began in Germany.
 Richard Wagner extended the idea that classical music was sacred and deserved reverence.

 Late 1800’s: Composers like Mahler, Schumann, and Mendelssohn requested in their scores that their works be performed without breaks between movements.
 This was done to avoid applause and to create a reverential atmosphere.

-Modern etiquette: Most commonly, applause is encouraged at the very end of a piece after all movements.
+Most commonly, applause is encouraged at the very end of a piece after all movements.
 This indicates that the piece is finished.
 Some conductors ask the audience not to applaud at the end of a piece if it has serious themes.
 Some conductors encourage new audiences’ passion for this music and welcome joyful outbursts!

 Bottom line: Take the cue from the conductor.
 When he or she turns to the audience at the end of the piece, or throws a glance and knowing smile between movements, it is permisison for applause.